HaroldHS/personal-search-engine/README.md

 ### Database page setup

-You can read a csv file containing web page name and url in order to be displayed by backend server.
+For manual indexing, you can read a csv file containing web page name and url in order to be displayed by backend server.
 Below is the intended format of the csv file:

 ```text
 Page Name | Page URL